sai-praneeth-reddy/GT_Project1/README.md

 ## Hypothesis 3 - Covid 19 case count vs Testing by Preston Hinkel

 - The program that was used for the analysis is present in the folder "Programs_PH"

+## Hypothesis 4 - Covid 19 case count vs Population Density by Addison Sans

+- The programs are present in "Programs_Population_Density".
+- The data is present in "Data_Population_Density".